 One your offer is accepted, you will need to have an inspection done.
 I have worked with clients in the past who have actually waived the inspection process.
 I do not recommend this because you never know what may be lurking in areas of a house that you cannot see with the visible eye.

 There are many things such as problems with sewer lines or even Radon gas that could be present that you would have no way of knowing.
 The only way to know if these defects exist is to have the property properly inspected.

 Part of the mortgage loan process is also having an appraisal done on the property.
 Your lender wants to know that the offer you just made and got accepted is a relative offer.
 By this I mean they want to know that the money they are giving you for this loan is in fact close to what the property is worth.

 If the property does not appraise for the purchase price or loan amount, then the buyer and seller have to go back to negotiating through their respective agents.
-Make sure you check out ways to save money on housing costs as well for tips.

 The last step in getting a mortgage loan is to go to closing and sign documents.
 This is the official act where your mortgage is funded.
 Transfer of ownership takes place and payments are calculated from that date.
 The Seller receives his proceeds from that date and the buyer starts making payments from that date.

 Now that you officially a homeowner and have a mortgage loan, there are ways to save money.
 If you were not fortunate enough to live at home in your mom’s basement, you were probably renting somewhere.
 There is a chance that your new mortgage loan amount you are paying for your house is less than what you were paying for rent.